 As we head into the new year, time management is more important than ever!
 We are being pulled in 100 different directions.
 With a new year comes a flood of fresh ideas.
 Maybe they’re New Year’s resolutions or maybe they’re projects that have been sitting on the back burner.

 Regardless of what you’re up to, there are so many things that needed to be done.
 So that’s why I’d like to talk to you about the 4 things you are doing that are sabotaging your time.

 You may think that you are doing everything right.
 Making lists, waking up early, going to bed late, and maybe finding extra time here and there to get some more things done.
 But how smoothly is your day running?
 Are you still having that internal struggle with yourself?

 Are you still secretly building up resentment because there is so much on your shoulders?

 If you are secretly shaking your head yes, then my dear, you are sabotaging your own time!

-Don't fear, it's not time to run out and grab a bucket of ice cream and say screw it, and give up.
-I'm here to help you learn from your sabotaging mistakes so you can start creating awesome days for yourself.
+Don’t fear, it’s not the time to run out and grab a bucket of ice cream and say screw it, and give up.
+I’m here to help you learn from your sabotaging mistakes so you can start creating awesome days for yourself.

 For years, I thought there was no way to fix the mess that I was in.
 My days were completely over scheduled.
 I was jumping from one appointment to the next, grabbing a sugary quad espresso and a bag of chips for lunch, and wondering why the heck I wanted to take a nap an hour later.